UCLNatSci/Electromagnetism-Fluids-and-Waves/fluids/potential.md

 ```
 <br>

-## Flows that are irrotational and solenoidal
+## Laplacian vector field

-Consider an irrotational connected flow, such that the fluid velocity can be expressed as the gradient of a potential:
+A Laplacian vector field is both irrotational and incompressible.
+If the domain is simply connected then due to the irrotationality it can be expressed as the gradient of a potential :

 \begin{equation*}
 \underline{u}=\nabla\phi.
 \end{equation*}

-In the case where the flow is also solenoidal, meaning that $\nabla.\underline{u}=0$, then it is Laplacian:
+From the incompressibility condition it therefore follows that the potential satisfies Laplace's equation:

 \begin{equation}
 \nabla.(\nabla\phi)=0 \quad \Rightarrow \quad \nabla^2\phi=0.